kth-gt/cb2442/lect/align/msa.md

 Before the lecture:

-* Read the section on Multiple Sequence Alignments (p67-69) in Chapter 4 in [St Clair & Visick](https://karbokhandeln.se/kemi/exploring-bioinformatics-a-project-based/)
+* Read Chapter 11 and 12 of [BIBook](https://www.kaell.se/bibook/msa/progressive.html)
-* Watch the online lecture on [multiple sequence alignments](https://www.youtube.com/watch?v=mzRT9udYvY8), [slides](slides/Multiple_Sequence_Alignments.pdf)
+* Optionally: Watch the online lecture on [multiple sequence alignments](https://www.youtube.com/watch?v=mzRT9udYvY8), [slides](slides/Multiple_Sequence_Alignments.pdf).
-* Execute the MSA code in [this notebook](https://mybinder.org/v2/gh/kth-gt/cb2442/main?labpath=lect%2Falign%2Fcode%2Fmsa.ipynb).
-* Pose or answer a question in the appropriate canvas thread.
+* Pose or answer at least one question in the appropriate Canvas thread.
+Alternatively, if you find any error in the book chapter report it by clicking on the "suggest an edit" or "open an issue" buttons on top of the book's top bar.

-## Code

-There is some code relating to this lecture that can be found, and executed, in [this notebook](https://mybinder.org/v2/gh/kth-gt/cb2442/main?labpath=lect%2Falign%2Fcode%2Fmsa.ipynb).